akuhlken/VirtualRocks/docs/dependencies.rst

 ===========

 **VirtualRocks** depends on **Colmap**, an open source general-purpose Structure-from-Motion (SfM) and Multi-View Stereo (MVS) pipeline software.
-By running commands in Colmap's `command-line interface <https://colmap.github.io/cli.html>`_ as subprocess, VirtualRocks turns the imported images into a point cloud and texture with the touch of a button.
+By running commands in Colmap's `command-line interface <https://colmap.github.io/cli.html>`_ as subprocesses, VirtualRocks turns the imported images into a point cloud and texture with the touch of a button.

 The commands used in :ref:`Matcher.py <matcher>`'s `image2dense` function include: